The Killer: A Girl Who Deserves to Die: Plot

-Ui-gang tracks Sung-yeon to an apartment, and mortally wounds her after seeking information from her about a human trafficking ring that also involves the Russian mafia, and about someone who has requested for Yoon-ji.
-He visits a hotel linked to the ring, kills numerous delinquents and escapes from Yuri, who tells him where Yoon-ji is.
-Ui-gang and Detective Lee proceed to the place.
-After saving her, Ui-gang reveals that he has the knowledge Detective Lee being a corrupt cop assisting in the ring.
-Ui-gang then gets information from Detective Lee about Park Hyung-joo, who is a part of the ring, and goes to find the latter.
-He notices an alias Pig Mama in Hyung-joo's phone, a woman who is also a part of the ring.
+Ui-gang tracks Sung-yeon to an apartment and mortally wounds her after seeking information from her about a human trafficking ring that also involves the Russian mafia, and about someone who has specifically requested Yoon-ji.
+He visits a hotel linked to the ring, kills numerous delinquents and escapes from Yuri, who earlier told him where Yoon-ji is.
+Detective Lee had arrived on the location to arrest Ui-gang, but Ui-gang overpowers him and drives with him to where he was told Yoon-ji was.
+After saving her, Ui-gang learns that Detective Lee is a corrupt police officer who worked for the organization Ui-gang has been attacking.
+Detective Lee learns that Yoon-ji was to be delivered to Park Hyung-joo.
+Ui-gang visits Park and learns that an unknown, high-ranking judge had specifically requested Yoon-ji.
+He also learns of an individual named Pig Mama who appears to be Park's boss.

-After finding out from Hyung-joo about the client who requested for Yoon-ji, Ui-gang kills him.
-He goes to the mansion where the client lives, killing several bodyguards, but is stopped by Detective Lee, who betrays Ui-gang and Yuri.
-Ui-gang is turned over to the client, who is actually Judge Kim, the Chief Justice of the Supreme Court of Korea, who asks Detective Lee to finish Ui-gang, but the latter breaks free, killing Detective Lee and Yuri.
+Ui-gang asks Detective Lee to research both the judge and Yoon-ji.
+He learns Yoon-ji's mother is actually her stepmother, and also the identity of the judge.
+He proceeds to the judge's mansion, killing several bodyguards, but is betrayed by Detective Lee.
+Ui-gang is turned over to the judge, who is actually Judge Kim, next in line to become the Chief Justice of the Supreme Court of Korea.
+Judge Kim asks Detective Lee to kill Ui-gang, but the latter breaks free, killing Detective Lee and Yuri.
 Having killed all the bodyguards, Ui-gang kills Judge Kim after finding out that Pig Mama is Yoon-ji's stepmother, currently on holiday with Hyeon-soo.
 He heads to Jeju and kills Pig Mama in the outskirts.
-Together with Yoon-ji, Ui-gang finds Hyeon-soo at a beach in Jeju, where it is revealed that the teenage girl in Ui-gang's flashback is assumed to be Hyeon-soo.
+Together with Yoon-ji, Ui-gang finds Hyeon-soo at a beach in Jeju, where it is revealed that the teenage girl in Ui-gang's flashback was Hyeon-soo.